Are mountain homes only for the physically fit? Of course not.

 The manufacturers of medical equipment estimate that there are 80 million disabled people.

-Your home can be planned in a way to make it easy
+Your home can be planned to make it easy

 to add these accessible fixtures if needed in the future.

-With some creative forethought, your home can be usable by most people
+With some creative planning, your home can welcome most people

 regardless of their level of ability or disability, making it easier to live in and sell.